fsepteixeira/Filter-VQVAE/README.md

 For the paper's experiments you do not need to adjust the configuration files, just follow the commands below.
 All experiments use cuda by default.
 If using cpu add "--device cpu" to any of the commands below.

-For adjusts to these experiments and extra options, please check the contents of the .yaml files, or create a pull request!
+For adjustments to these experiments and extra options, please check the contents of the .yaml files, or create a pull request!

 1. Setup data